 Artificial Insemination Can Help You Become a Parent

-At the Fertility Institute, we provide artificial insemination (AIH), often in conjunction with controlled ovarian hyperstimulation (COH), to increase hopeful parents' chances of becoming pregnant.
-We exclusively perform intrauterine insemination (IUI) because this process of injecting concentrated sperm directly into the uterus has a higher success rate than other methods of AIH.
-To learn more about artificial insemination, contact The Fertility Institute in New Orleans, LA, today.
+At the Fertility Institute, we provide artificial insemination (AI), often in conjunction with controlled ovarian hyperstimulation (COH), to increase hopeful parent's chances of becoming pregnant.
+We exclusively perform intrauterine insemination (IUI) because this process of injecting concentrated sperm directly into the uterus has a higher success rate than other methods of AI.
+To learn more about artificial insemination, contact The Fertility Institute today.

-Artificial insemination can help patients overcome a variety of fertility complications.
-It is often recommended for couples with male-factor infertility due to low sperm count or low sperm motility.
-It is also a common option for overcoming female-factor infertility due to endometriosis or unreceptive cervical mucous, which prevents sperm from traveling through the female reproductive tract.
+Artificial insemination (AI) can help patients overcome a variety of fertility complications.
+It is often recommended for couples with male infertility due to low sperm count or low sperm motility.
+It is also a common option for overcoming female infertility due to endometriosis or unreceptive cervical mucus, which prevents sperm from traveling through the female reproductive tract.

-COH and AIH are often recommended as first treatment options because they are less invasive than other options like in vitro fertilization (IVF).
-Our fertility specialists may recommend several rounds of COH and AIH before considering IVF.
+COH and AI are often recommended as first treatment options because they are less invasive than other options like in vitro fertilization (IVF).
+Our fertility specialists may recommend up to three rounds of COH and AI before considering IVF.
 Unlike artificial insemination, IVF involves fertilizing the egg outside the mother's body.
 Once the egg becomes fertilized in our laboratory, it is transferred back to the uterus.
 We will conduct a thorough analysis to determine which treatment will most likely help you achieve your goal of conceiving.

 Before the actual process of insemination begins, a female patient will begin her COH treatments to stimulate her ovarian follicles and prompt the release of eggs.
 During this time, we will collect a semen sample from a male partner or donor.
 It is carefully washed, meaning the sperm cells are separated from seminal plasma to achieve a highly concentrated sample.
 Sperm that is not used during the subsequent round of artificial insemination can be cryogenically frozen for future use in artificial insemination or other fertility treatments.